TerryED0618/ComplexPassword/Modules/ComplexPassword/en-US/ComplexPassword.md

 ### PARAMETER MinLength Int
 		The minimum password character length required to be compliant.
 The default is zero.

+### PARAMETER MaxLength Int
+		The maximum password character length allowed to be compliant.
+The default of zero indicates not to check for maximum length.

 ### PARAMETER MinUppercase Int
 		The minimum number of upppercase letters required to be compliant.
 The default is zero.